1.1 Who should read this practice note?

 8. Preventative measures

-Agreeing at the outset about how surplus funds will be disposed should help to prevent future problems developing.
+Agreeing at the outset about how surplus funds will be disposed should help to prevent future problems developing, and for this purpose you may need to collect appropriate information from clients, such as their National Insurance number.
 You may wish to include information in the client-care letter or your terms and conditions about what will happen to funds in instances where clients cannot be traced after the closure of a matter.
 For example, you may enter into an arrangement with a corporate client that small amounts relating to different matters are accumulated, and then accounted for at agreed intervals, or alternatively donated to charity (see section 5).
 However, you must always bear in mind in such arrangements your obligation to treat your clients fairly (outcome 1.1 of the SRA Code).

 As a matter of good practice, you should attend to outstanding balances on an annual or six monthly basis.

 When involved in a merger or acquisition, acquiring firms should not accept liability for existing client balances without taking receipt of the relevant files.

 Solicitors' Accounts Rules 2011